by Sajjad Shaukat, PAK VT

-Renowned thinkers Hobbes, Machiavelli and Morgenthau opine that sometimes, rulers act upon immoral activities like deceit, fraud and falsehood to fulfill their countries’ selfish aims.
-But such a sinister politics was replaced by new trends such as fair-dealings, reconciliation and economic development.
+Renowned thinkers Hobbes, Machiavelli, and Morgenthau opine that sometimes, rulers act upon immoral activities like deceit, fraud, and falsehood to fulfill their countries’ selfish aims.
+But such sinister politics was replaced by new trends such as fair dealings, reconciliation, and economic development.

-Pakistan joined the US-led Global War on Terror (GWoT) owing to its fragile economy and hostile factor of India.
-It was granted the status of non-NATO ally by America due to the early successes, achieved by Pakistan’s Army and country’s Inter-Services Intelligence (ISI) against the Al-Qaeda militants.
+Pakistan joined the US-led Global War on Terror (GWoT) owing to its fragile economy and the hostile factor of India.
+It was granted the status of a non-NATO ally by America due to the early successes, achieved by Pakistan’s Army and the country’s Inter-Services Intelligence (ISI) against the Al-Qaeda militants.

-As part of the US double game, they constantly emphasised upon Islamabad to do more against the militants, and continued the CIA-operated drone attacks on Pakistan’s tribal areas by ignoring the internal backlash in the country.
+As part of the US double game, they constantly emphasized upon Islamabad to do more against the militants and continued the CIA-operated drone attacks on Pakistan’s tribal areas by ignoring the internal backlash in the country.

 But, despite their modern military might, the US-led NATO forces failed in encountering the Taliban warriors who were acting upon the successful tactics of guerrilla warfare.
 They knew that they were fighting a war of liberation.
-Hence, they were filled with the passion of Jihad.
+Hence, they were filled with a passion for Jihad.

-On the other side, the US/NATO military personal also knew that they had been sent to a far-flung country, while there was no danger of direct attack on their countries by any foreign entity.
-So, they were already demoralised.
+On the other side, the US/NATO military personnel also knew that they had been sent to a far-flung country, while there was no danger of direct attack on their countries by any foreign entity.
+So, they were already demoralized.

 In this context, Harry Summers advocating the moral force in his book, “On Strategy: A Critical Analysis of the Vietnam War,” points out how the failure to mobilise the will of the people eventually resulted in the US defeat in Vietnam despite the latter’s extreme military weakness.
 He explains: “When America’s moral force gave way, national cohesion failed, and the military might of the United States rapidly dwindled until it was no longer a match for a tiny, third world nation”.